Advanced SwiftUI TextField: Formatting and Validation

 }

-However, with the Delegate method, we cannot choose to keep partial characters, meaning we either accept all or none (if we wrap UITextField ourselves, we can implement any logic).
-Approach 1 uses this solution.
+However, through the Delegate method, we cannot choose to preserve parts of the characters; that is, we either accept all or accept none (unless we wrap UITextField ourselves, in which case we can implement any logic).
+Solution 1 adopts this idea.

-For the second approach, we support selective saving, but it also has limitations.
-Due to the special wrapping method used by the Formatter constructor of the TextField, we cannot obtain the contents of the input box when the binding value is not a String (such as integers, floating-point numbers, dates, etc.).
-Therefore, using this approach, we can only use strings as the binding type, and cannot enjoy the convenience brought by SwiftUI’s new construction method.
-Scheme 2 adopts this approach.
+The second approach supports selective saving, but it also has limitations.
+Since the TextField’s Formatter initializer uses a special wrapping method, we cannot obtain the content of the input box when the bound value is not a String (such as integers, floating-point numbers, dates, etc.).
+Therefore, using this approach, we can only use strings as the binding type and will not be able to enjoy the convenience brought by SwiftUI’s native initializers.
+Solution 2 adopts this idea.

-Compared to the above two goals, checking whether the content in TextField meets the specified conditions in SwiftUI is quite easy.
+Compared to the two goals above, checking whether TextField content meets specified conditions in SwiftUI is quite convenient.
 For example:

 Swift